ibm-watson-embedded-business-assistant/eba-example-agents/docs/getting-started/GettingStarted.md

 ## Getting started

 Welcome to EBA development!
 This article serves as a getting started guide for developers who are unfamiliar with our unique machine reasoning programming model.
-As a tutorial, we will develop our sample Walmart agent from scratch.
+First, we provide a brief overview of EBA's collaborative reasoning pipeline.
+This will help you get a solid grasp of the fundamentals before you dive into building your first agent.
+Next, we provide a tutorial which guides the development of a sample Walmart agent from scratch.
 This agent will be able to answer various questions about trending products.
 You may reference and try out [the complete working sample](../../samples/Walmart.md) any time you wish.

+### Reasoning pipeline
+The steps below essentially describe how EBA works, and demonstrates the journey of a user's question through EBA's collaborative reasoning pipeline.

+Encoded conceptual knowledge: Developers encode a set of concepts and relationships to tell our assistant what it can understand and reason about.
+Without conceptual entities, there is effectively nothing to reason about.

+SyntaxTree creation: A user’s natural language question is broken down into its morphological and syntactical features and represented as a tree.

+Annotation: Natural language within a user’s syntax tree is annotated or mapped to conceptual entities.

+Reasoning: Given a starting point of conceptual entities, EBA considers all possible outcome paths and reasons to produce the most relevant one.

+Execution: Having settled on the appropriate action path, EBA executes that path including any side effects it may produce.

-### Workflow
+### Development workflow
 - [ontology](./Ontology.md)
 - [patterns](./Patterns.md)
 - [actions](./Actions.md)